ucancallmealicia/apispace/README.md

 ### Installation

-clone repository and cd to top-level apispace directory, then type
+In Terminal, clone repository and cd to top-level apispace directory, then enter

 `pip install apispace`

-into Terminal

 ### Set or load `config` file